aaronodonoghue96/ultimate-music-quiz/README.md

 - Choosing Play Again will start a new quiz of the same length from scratch, with a score of 0, the timer reset to 15 seconds, and back to Question 1.
 - Choosing Quit Game will return the player to the main menu.

-## Fixed Bugs:
+### Fixed Bugs:
 - Adding 'event' to function (i.e. 'e => function(event)') in loop for adding event listeners to answer buttons caused checkAnswer() not to be called.
 This has been fixed by removing that piece of code and leaving both functions without parameters.
 - Score was not being updated after last question.
 This has been fixed by getting the DOM element with the id "score" and updating it.
 - Wrong answers were being treated as invalid because the "in" keyword was used to check for list membership, rather than the includes() method.
 This has been fixed by updating the check to use the includes() method instead of "in".

+### Unfixed Bugs:
+- No unfixed bugs were found to remain in this project after testing.

 ## Credits:
 - The image of a record used in the quiz logo was taken from the following link: https://www.vecteezy.com/png/9313617-vinyl-record-vector-illustration-isolated-on-white-background [Vinyl Record PNGs by Vecteezy](https://www.vecteezy.com/free-png/vinyl-record), is under the Free License, and was created by Ovidiu Timplaru.
 - The favicon of a music note used in this website is from [favicon.io](https://favicon.io/emoji-favicons/musical-note), and is distributed under the [Creative Commons BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 No changes were made to the favicon files in this project.
+- The statistics mentioned in the intro of the readme are from Headphones Addict, from an article written by Matija Ferjan https://headphonesaddict.com/listening-to-music-statistics/.
+- The questions in this quiz were designed by me.
-- All other code in this project is my own original work.
+- All other code and content in this project is my own original work.